The Challenges Facing Humanity

 None of this is possible without looking at the bigger story in which we’re all embedded.
 By studying common patterns in human striving, failure and achievement throughout our species’ development, we can understand ourselves and our predicament more deeply.
 And by situating that within the larger story of life processes, we can begin to develop the capacity required to help us innovate, problem-solve, and pursue adaptive lines of development for generations to come.
 Welcome to the Human Venture.

-Welcome to The Human Venture
+The Human Venture

 We use the term ‘Human Venture’ to indicate the importance of drawing on the larger developmental patterns associated with our species’ development.
 It’s only when we join the instances of life into some kind of coherent pattern that we can understand the vector – discern what life progress is and what it is not – and actively begin to shape our development so that it's moving in the direction of wisdom.
 This is how humanity corrects its line of development.